gadenbuie/tidyjs-r/README.md

 ## Usage

-To use in your R Markdown documents, call [use\_tidyjs()](https://github.com/gadenbuie/tidyjs-r/blob/main/R/tidyjs.R).
+To use `tidy.js` in your R Markdown documents, call [use\_tidyjs()](https://github.com/gadenbuie/tidyjs-r/blob/main/R/tidyjs.R).
-You can then use `tidy.js` in your R Markdown document inside a JavaScript (`js`) chunk:
+You can then access tidy functions from the `Tidy` object in your Shiny App or in your R Markdown document inside a JavaScript (`js`) chunk:

 ```` markdown
 ```{r echo=FALSE}